hire-us/hire-us/README.md

 Who we are:

 * Fully remote team (6 frontend, 2 backend, 1 designer, 1 QA, 1 BA)
-* We're doing React and React Native better than most teams
+* We do React and React Native better than most teams
-* We're not only doing React Native, but we have people with appropriate mobile backgrounds
+* We don't only do React Native, but we also have people with appropriate mobile backgrounds
 * We have fully automated CI/CD pipelines
 * We know how to write e2e (ent-to-end) tests that will run on all platforms (web, ios, android)
 * We know how to do backend things with python and have 10+ years experience in it
-* We're doing monitoring.
+* We do monitoring.
 We have distributed tracing for microservices
 * You can see our open-sourced code here: https://github.com/tipsi

 What are your benefits:

 * You're not going to spend a lot of time and money to get on the rails.
 We've built the team, and we know how much it costs.
-* You still can hire desired person directly (for example via LinkedIn profile)
+* You still can hire a desired person directly (for example, via a LinkedIn profile)

 What do we want: